Horacena Tate

-Horacena E. Tate (born May 8, 1956) is an American politician who currently serves in the Georgia State Senate, representing the 38th District in Fulton County.
+Horacena E. Tate (born May 8, 1956) is an American politician who served in the Georgia State Senate, representing the 38th District in Fulton County.

 Biography

 Tate was born in Griffin, Georgia, but raised in Atlanta.
+Her father Horace Tate served in the Georgia Senate from 1975 to 1993.
 In 1977, she obtained a Bachelor of Science degree from the University of Georgia.
 A Master's degree in Educational Administration followed from Atlanta University in 1988.
 She received a Ph.D. in 1992 from Clark-Atlanta University, also in Educational Administration.

-Tate was first elected to the Georgia State Senate in 1998.
+Tate was first elected to the Georgia State Senate in 1998, winning the Senate seat formerly occupied by her father.
 She currently serves on the following committees: